bitwalker/distillery/docs/Common Issues.md

 extract the tarball over the top of the release root directory, then start the release again.
 To prevent this from happening in the future, set `strip_debug_info: false` when using hot upgrades.

+## Permissions

+One of the things that often catches people off guard are the permissions required by a release, particularly with upgrades.
+The following is a list of things the release handler expects:

+- It can read `$HOME/.erlang.cookie` and create it if it doesn't exist
+- It can read/write the directory it's deployed to (write really only applies to upgrades, but it needs to be able to write to `$RELEASE_MUTABLE_DIR` as well, which is the `var` folder by default).

+If permissions are wrong, you may see a variety of errors depending on what permissions are off, but ensure the list above is satisfied, and you should be in good shape.